Read our Privacy Policy for more information about how we process your data.

 You can change your preferences at any time by clicking the cookie icon in the footer.

-Bhutan's women have 1.43 children each on average in 2026, below the 2.1 needed to sustain the population.
+If 2026 rates held for a lifetime, a woman in Bhutan would have about 1.43 children, below the 2.1 needed to sustain the population.
 Over the preceding five years it has fallen by 0.06 children per woman.
-About 10K babies are born a year, a crude birth rate of 12.2 per 1,000.
-Its net reproduction rate sits at 0.68, just under the 1.0 that marks generational replacement.
+About 10 thousand babies are born a year, a crude birth rate of 12.2 per 1,000.
+Its net reproduction rate sits at 0.68, well below the 1.0 that marks generational replacement.
 Women are having children later in life, at a mean age of 30.1 years, up from 28.4 in 1980.
-By 2100, projections put it at 1.53 children per woman.
+By 2100, projections see it reaching 1.53 children per woman.

 Fertility rate